 In 1999, the New Zealand Tourist Board launched ‘100% Pure New Zealand’, since hailed as a highly successful global marketing campaign.
 Responding to the question “Who in the world cares about New Zealand?”, the Tourist Board promotes a desirable experience that reflects the country’s purity.[i]
 But is this simply empty rhetoric?

-For those living in New Zealand, the campaign images of pristine scenery and prolific wildlife don’t stack up against images far from pure: freshwater fish floating in polluted rivers; Northland Kiwis slain by dogs on the loose[ii]; forty Yellow eyed penguins found dead[iii]; Hectors dolphins suffocated by set nets[iv]; albatross chicks starved to death, their stomachs clogged with plastics washed up on beaches[v]; the development threatening the last nesting site of the NZ Fairy Tern, perched on the brink of extinction[vi]; the rail tunnel that would cut through wilderness to rush tourists in and out of iconic Milford Sound[vii] and dairy industry crises of contamination and now cruelty.
+For those living in New Zealand, the campaign images of pristine scenery and prolific wildlife don’t stack up against images far from pure: freshwater fish floating in polluted rivers; Northland Kiwis slain by dogs on the loose[ii]; forty Yellow-eyed penguins found dead[iii]; Hectors dolphins suffocated by set nets[iv]; albatross chicks starved to death, their stomachs clogged with plastics washed up on beaches[v]; the development threatening the last nesting site of the NZ Fairy Tern, on the brink of extinction[vi]; the rail tunnel that would cut through wilderness rushing tourists in and out of iconic Milford Sound[vii] and dairy industry crises of contamination and cruelty.

-Environmental experts say New Zealand can’t continue to fool the world when biodiversity, beaches and rivers are in declining state.[viii]
+Environmental experts say New Zealand can’t fool the world when biodiversity, beaches and rivers are in a declining state.[viii]
 Indeed, river quality is significantly degraded by dairy farm effluent and fertiliser runoff with no controls in place.[ix]

 As science links antibiotic resistance in humans to antibiotic use in farm animals, there’s a global need to clamp down on overuse in agriculture, as well as medicine.[x]
 Turning a blind eye could see an apocalyptic scenario where surgical patients die from minor infections[xi] as resistance grows faster than we create new antibiotics.